 Hong Kong limits public gatherings to 4 in a group as city tightens COVID-19 rules again

-HONG KONG: Hong Kong reimposed social distancing measures on Monday (Jul 13) to combat a sudden spike in COVID-19 infections, banning more than four people from gathering in public, shuttering some businesses and restricting restaurants from catering to evening diners.
+HONG KONG: Hong Kong reimposed social distancing measures on Monday (Jul 13) to combat a sudden spike in COVID-19 infections, banning more than four people from gathering in public and requiring passengers to wear face masks on public transport or risk a US$650 fine.

+Some businesses will also be closed and restaurants restricted over when they can serve diners.

 The finance hub was one of the first places to be struck by the coronavirus when it emerged from central China.